-Are Savannah Cats really destructive?
+Are Savannah Cats destructive?
 First, let us define the term “destructive”.
 Able to crush tall buildings with a single blow of their paw?
 Faster than the bathroom door closing when you want to be alone?
 More powerful than the toilet paper roll that they are chasing down the hallway?
 Or just a permanent two-year-old wrapped up in a fuzzy spotted ball of fur?

 In order to help dispel that energy, play is at the top of the list.
 Savannahs are up for anything.
 Teach them to play fetch.
-Feather toys are always a winner.
+Also, feather toys are always a winner.
 Hide and seek is a game they can become quite good at.
 Even something as simple as yarn tied to a doorknob.

 Here are a few suggestions:

 - Simple plastic balls and furry stuffed toys